leadcentaur/leadcentaur/README.md

 ## Hi there, I'm Brenden 👋

-🚀 SRE, Interested in Kubernetes and Go
+🚀 Developer, Interested in Kubernetes and Go

 Right now I'm focused on building Cloud Infrastructure, application release management, and secure-by-design AI infrastructure.